minio/kes-docs/content/_index.md

 - best practices
 - general documentation

+{{< admonition type="important" >}}
+MinIO deprecated and archived the Community KES project as of [Release 2025-03-12T09-35-18Z](https://github.com/minio/kes/releases/tag/2025-03-12T09-35-18Z).

+MinIO Enterprise users should plan migration to AIStor KES for continued maintenance updates.
+Please open a SUBNET issue for additional guidance.

+MinIO also provides the [AIStor Key Manager](docs.min.io/enterprise/aistor-key-manager) as a migration path.

+This documentation is provided as a historical reference only.

+{{< /admonition >}}

 ## Why KES

 KES is a stateless and distributed key-management system for high-performance applications.